-- The washing out of concrete trucks or chutes on site must be avoided.
-If this cannot be avoided, then a designated concrete wash out area must be set up on site; typically, this will involve washing the chutes, pumps into a designated IBC before removing the waste water off site for disposal. - Best practice in bulk-liquid concrete management must be employed on site addressing pouring and handling, secure shuttering, adequate curing times etc. - Stockpile areas for sands and gravel must be kept to a minimum size, well away from the drains and watercourses (minimum 50m). - Where concrete shuttering is used, measures must be put in place to prevent against shutter failure and control storage, handling and disposal of shutter oils. - Concrete trucks will not be permitted to wash down on site.
-Wash down should occur on the quarry prior to arriving on site. - Activities which result in the creation of cement dust must be controlled by dampening down the areas. - Raw and uncured waste concrete must be disposed of by removal from the site or by burial on the site in a location and manner which will not impact upon local watercourses. - Stockpile areas for sands and gravel must be kept to a minimum size, well away from any drain or watercourse. - During construction, surface water on the site must be controlled and managed to avoid any impacts upon local ground or surface water receptors.
-Construction water must not be discharged directly into any watercourse.
+- Best practice in bulk-liquid concrete management must be employed on site addressing pouring and handling, secure shuttering, adequate curing times etc. - Stockpile areas for sands and gravel should be kept to a minimum size, well away from the drains and watercourses (minimum 50m). - Where concrete shuttering is used, measures should be put in place to prevent against shutter failure and control storage, handling and disposal of shutter oils. - Concrete trucks will not be permitted to wash down on site.
+Wash down should occur on the quarry prior to arriving on site. - Activities which result in the creation of cement dust should be controlled by dampening down the areas. - Raw and uncured waste concrete should be disposed of by removal from the site or by burial on the site in a location and manner which will not impact upon local watercourses. - Stockpile areas for sands and gravel should be kept to a minimum size, well away from any drain or watercourse. - During construction, surface water on the site must be controlled and managed to avoid any impacts upon local ground or surface water receptors.
+Construction water should not be discharged directly into any watercourse.
 Good construction practices such as wheel washers and dust suppression measures must be undertaken.
-There must be no discharges of silt laden surface water into the public sewer. - The techniques of SUDs (Sustainable urban Drainage Systems) must be applied to all hydrological engineering aspects of this proposed development. - All waste associated with the development must be disposed of in an environmentally friendly manner.
-Registered contractors must only be used.
+There must be no discharges of silt laden surface water into the public sewer. - Guidelines within The Construction Industry Research and Information Association (CIRIA) provides guidance on the control and management of water pollution from construction sites ('Control of Water Pollution from Construction Sites, guidance for consultants and contractors', CIRIA, 2001).
+Guidelines within this document must be followed. - The techniques of SUDs (Sustainable urban Drainage Systems) should be applied to all hydrological engineering aspects of this proposed development. - All waste associated with the development should be disposed of in an environmentally friendly manner.
+Registered contractors should only be used.
 This includes any excavated soil.
-There must be no placement of soil or waste within any area designated as an SAC or SPA.
+There must be no placement of soil or waste within any area designated as an SAC or SPA. - Prior to the demolition of the existing structures on site, they should be checked by an ecologist for the potential presence of bats.
+If bats are present, a derogation license will be needed to transfer these bats safely.
+In addition, any mature trees on site with bat potential must also be investigated prior to felling.